 Steps on Applying for a Belgian Student Visa

-Belgium may be a rewarding place for education, but with thousands of international students arriving each year to study at its top universities, the visa requirements can be strict, and the process might seem challenging, especially if it’s your first time.
-But, to make it easier, we’ve broken down the whole process into the following five simple steps!
+Belgium may be a rewarding place for education, but student visa requirements can be detailed, especially if it’s your first time applying.
+To make the process easier, we’ve broken it down into the following five steps.

 Step 1.
 Get your University Admission Letter